osisoft/PI-Adapter/V1/Administration/Start and stop an adapter.md

     _Stop_ PI Adapter for Modbus TCP

       ```cmdline
-      systemctl stop pi.adapter.modbus
+      sudo systemctl stop pi.adapter.modbus
       ```

       **Note:** These commands are examples; they do not necessarily represent the adapter that you are currently using.

 3. Press Enter.